Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 cat $CHLORO $MITO > organelles_chloro_mito.fasta
 seqkit stats organelles_chloro_mito.fasta
 ```
+This command combines the chloroplast and mitochondrial FASTA files into a single organelle reference file.
+The `seqkit stats` command confirms the number of organelle sequences and total reference length.
 The combined organelle reference contained three sequences with a total length of 224,955 bp.
 ### 15.3 Align the genome against organelle references
 ```bash